oliverSCZ/blog-app/README.md

 - `git clone` this repo
 - `cd` into the generated directory
 - Run `bundle install`
-- In the psql, create a new role with the name of "postgres"
-- export DATABASE_PASSWORD= 123456
 - Run `rails db:create`
 - Run `rails db:migrate`
-- Run `rails db:seed`
 - Run `rails s`
 Note: In case this doesn't work, try `rails db:drop` and do the steps all over again